-Our Urban Scholars are high level academics and urban sustainability professionals who support the work of the Cities Programme by making their expertise available to member cities and partners of the Cities Programme and to Cities Programme Interns (upon negotiation).
+Our Urban Scholars are high level academics and urban sustainability professionals who support the work of the UN Global Compact – Cities Programme by making their expertise available to member cities and partners and sustainable urban development projects.
+Some may chose to also provide technical mentoring to Cities Programme Interns.

 - verbal and written technical advice

 - guidance on the development of research projects

 - monitoring and evaluation activities.

 In turn, Urban Scholars benefit from the opportunity to be engaged in valuable work on real time projects, increasing their exposure and building links to the UN and other international projects.